opensafely-core/opencodelists/codelists/scripts/README.md

 ```

 Always run without the `--live-run` flag first.
 This will tell you if the script will
-create a new codelist or a new version for each codelist in the xlsx file; confirm
+create a new codelist or a new version for each codelist in the file; confirm
 that for any codelists that already exist, it reports that they will create new
 *versions*.